loregamer/bg3-modding-docs/Osiris Scripting/1_Basics/Databases.md

 In Osiris, databases are similar to tables in a relational database.
 They store facts (rows) with typed columns.

+## What are Databases?

+Databases are used to store data that will be manipulated later.
+Every database name should begin with `DB_` and the name itself should be unique for **every goal in every mod**.

+Databases in Osiris are more like tables in an actual database.
+To store data, we need to add a row to the desired DB.
+Adding a row is often referred to as **defining a fact**.

 ## Database Naming

 Database names must start with `DB_` and should be followed by a prefix that is unique to your mod or goal.
 This is important because there is only one namespace across all mods, so all database names must be globally unique.

+Good examples of database naming:
+- `DB_MyMod_Players` - For a list of players in your mod
+- `DB_MyQuest_Progress` - For tracking quest progress
+- `DB_MySystem_Settings` - For storing system settings

 ## Database Structure